-Germans also wanted walls and barbed wires to protect themselves, says Pope Francis
+Germans also wanted walls and barbed wire to protect themselves, says Pope Francis

 The pontiff, however, drew parallels between Germany in 1933 and the US at present.
 “Germany...was looking for a leader, someone who would give her back her identity, and there was a little man named Adolf Hitler who said ‘I can do it,’” the Pope said.
 “Hitler did not steal power, he was elected by his people, and then, he destroyed his people.”

-In an apparent reference to Trump’s proposed wall along the US-Mexico border, Pope Francis said, “The Germans, at that time, also wanted to protect themselves with walls and barbed wires so others could not take away their identity.”
+In an apparent reference to Trump’s proposed wall along the US-Mexico border, Pope Francis said, “The Germans, at that time, also wanted to protect themselves with walls and barbed wire so others could not take away their identity.”
 He warned people against following the German example from the 1930s, when “Hitler gave them a deformed identity”.
 “We know what it produced,” he told the Spanish daily.

 Protests against Trump and his extremist proposals were held across the US and in London, Australia, Mexico and New Zealand on January 21.
 Millions took to the streets to participate in the Women’s March worldwide against the newly-inducted US president.